craue/CraueFormFlowBundle/UPGRADE-2.0.md

 	- `formType`
 	- `skipSteps`

+- After calling `nextStep`, now the method `getCurrentStepNumber` won't return a value greater than what `getStepCount` returns.
+This used to be different in 1.x, where `getCurrentStep` returned `getMaxSteps() + 1` in case the flow is finished.

 ## Template

 - Block `craue_flow_stepDescription` has been renamed to `craue_flow_stepLabel` and the variable it accesses has been renamed from `stepDescription` to `stepLabel`.